michalgrochowski/dobrywebdev-v2/README.md

 - Form validation made using RegExp with jQuery without any external library,
 - Based on a time of day you get a different welcome text and loading overlay background color.
 - In v3.0 I've turned this website to PWA and now it is even faster than before - pretty cool if you ask me.
-- In v 3.1 I've added a function that displays my current age in "About" section and current year in footer.
+- In v 3.1 I've added a function that displays how odl am I in "About" section and current year in footer.

 Live: https://dobrywebdev.pl